 L – M

-Lasthenia californica ssp.macrantha – photo It is hard to believe this perennial goldfields is closely related to the slender yellow daisy that carpets dry places in spring.
-Wide green leaves are form a tight cushion to 4″ high and 16″ across.
+Lasthenia californica ssp. macrantha – photo It is hard to believe this perennial goldfields is closely related to the slender yellow daisy that carpets dry places in spring.
+Wide green leaves form a tight cushion to 4″ high and 16″ across.
 Bright yellow flowers appear almost year-round.
 From the immediate coast, best with some water.

-Layia gaillardioides – photo Perfumed tarweed ends the spring season with bright yellow daisies held on slender stems with that wonderful tangy aroma.
+Layia gaillardioides – photo Woodland layia.
+Perfumed tarweed ends the spring season with bright yellow daisies held on slender stems with a wonderful tangy aroma.
 Easy annual in sun or part shade.

-Layia glandulosa – creamy yellow fl.
-Western U.S. photo Palest yellow daisies in spring on branched slender stems create a great effect in spring.
+Layia glandulosa – photo Palest yellow daisies in spring on branched slender stems create a great effect in spring.
 Aromatic leaves.
 Spring bloom is profuse, annual.

 Lupinus concinnus – photo Cute little bajada lupine creates white furry foliage mounds to 8″ and decorates them with spikes of smallish bright blue purple flowers in spring.
 Annual.
 30 seeds